omics-datascience/BioAPI/README.md

     - `name`: human-readable term name.
     - `ontology_type`: Denotes which of the three sub-ontologies (cellular component, biological process or molecular function) the term belongs to.
     - `definition`: A textual description of what the term represents, plus reference(s) to the source of the information.
-    - `relations to other terms`: Each go term can be related to many other terms with a [variety of relations](http://geneontology.org/docs/ontology-relations/).
+    - `relations_to_other_terms`: Each go term can be related to many other terms with a [variety of relations](http://geneontology.org/docs/ontology-relations/).
     - `synonyms`: Alternative words or phrases closely related in meaning to the term name, with indication of the relationship between the name and synonym given by the synonym scope.
+    - `subset`: This field refers to an additional categorization of terms within the ontology.
+It allows terms that share specific characteristics or properties to be grouped into smaller, more specific subsets.
-    - `subset`: Indicates that the term belongs to a designated subset of terms.
+    - `is_a`: Refers to a semantic relationship between terms within the ontology.
+Indicates that a term is a subtype or subclass of another more general term.
+    - `alt_id`: Refers to alternative or secondary identifiers for a specific term in the ontology.
+    - `synonym`: Synonyms are alternative words or phrases closely related in meaning to the term name.
+    - `definition_reference`: This field provides bibliographic references or sources from which the definition of the term in question is obtained.
     - `relations_to_genes`: list of elements of type JSON.
 Each element corresponds to a gene and how it's related to the term.
       - `gene`: name of the gene.
       - `relation_type`: the type of relation between the gene and the GO term.
 When `filter_type` is enrichment, extra relation will be gather from g:Profiler database.
 These relations will be shown as "relation obtained from gProfiler".